Michael Massey Preview, Player Props: Royals vs. Cubs

 Michael Massey At The Plate

-- Massey has picked up a hit in 52.1% of his 96 games this year, with at least two hits in 18.8% of those games.
+- Massey has picked up a hit in 51 of 97 games this season, with multiple hits 18 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.